Ricardo-Luis/me-2/README.md

 Applied Computational Notebooks for Electric Machinery II

 ## Overview
-This [website](https://ricardo-luis.github.io/me-2/) provides a collection of notebooks supporting the [Electric Machinery II](https://www.isel.pt/sites/default/files/FUC_202425_3894.pdf) course of the Electrical Engineering undergraduate program at [ISEL](https://www.isel.pt/en).
+This [website](https://ricardo-luis.github.io/me-2/) provides a collection of computational notebooks supporting the [Electric Machinery II](https://www.isel.pt/sites/default/files/FUC_202425_3894.pdf) course in the Electrical Engineering undergraduate program at [ISEL](https://www.isel.pt/en).

 Developed using [Pluto.jl](https://plutojl.org/) (an environment for the [**Julia**](https://julialang.org/) language), the collection is organized into 4 topics:
 - Fundamentals